 .
 The MAE methodology is best suited for mechanical trading systems with specific entry, stop loss and profit targets.
 Conventionally, Stop and Reverse(SAR) is the best system to use with this methodology.

 Besides helping you to maximize your profits and minimize your losses, here are some of the other vital areas where MAE can help you to get the most out of your trading:

 MAE is essential from a risk management perspective to help determine the potential benefits of a protective stop.
-A scatter plot of maximum drawdown (MDD) for each backtested trade by final trade profit/loss.
+A scatter plot of maximum drawdown (MDD) by final trade profit/loss for each backtested trade.
 If there is an MDD level beyond which few trades ever end up profitable, it may be helpful to keep a protective stop.
 This may lessen some extreme losers while preserving most of the winners.

-Leveraging MAE knowledge, you can increase the position and size proportionately and lower your stop loss while keeping the risk the same.
+Leveraging MAE knowledge, you can increase the position and size proportionately and lower your stop loss while keeping the same risk.

-While it’s easier for algorithmic traders to capitalize on MAE’s insights, discretionary traders should also leverage this valuable information.
+While it’s easier for algorithmic traders discretionary traders should also leverage this valuable information to capitalize on MAE’s insights.

 You must begin backtesting your system by checking at least the last 30-60 winning trades per system.
 This is because we won’t be able to conduct statistical sampling effectively with less than 30 samples, and I recommend a lot more.

 We don’t use losing trades for the MFE calculations as they likely hit a stop, which would change the MFE for the strategy.

 We need to know the Maximum Adverse Excursion (MAE) for each winning trade.
 A scrutiny of the sample of winning trades will tell you that most of those trades have been profitable right from the start or shortly after an MAE.